FuzzyLogic/Trivium/README.md

           test code found in sw/basic_test

 # 4. TODOs
-    + Add interrupt functionality
-    + The output ready flag in the configuration register is currently not supported yet
     + Add support for Linux integration via device driver (and possibly modifications to the device tree)
+    + Add Linux user-space tests

 # 5. License
     This project is licensed under the Lesser General Public License (LGPL).
 See the lincense.txt file in the top